sricheta92/sp18-202-avengers/Week1Srum.md

 * Blocker - no blocker

 #### Mangesh Tak
-* What I did yesterday -  Larened about proxy design pattern
+* What I did yesterday -  Learened about proxy design pattern
 * What I will do today - Developing levels
 * Blocker - No